 Continued practice is needed to maintain and to improve clinical skills-including physical exam skills.
 You should use every opportunity to practice, not just scheduled times in the CLC.
 Practice with a classmate is part of your Team approach.
 In addition to improving your clinical skills, comfort, and confidence, this is an opportunity to practice giving and receiving honest and helpful feedback.
-TA's will be available during assigned practice times to assist student learning.
+TAs can be requested during practice times to assist student learning.